vm6502q/qrack.net/api/EXAMPLES.md

         },
         "output": {
             "qsim": 0,
-            "result": 1,
+            "result": 2,
-            "fidelity": 1
+            "fidelity": 0.6218592686818538
         }
     }
 }
 ```
-Note that, in this case, internal circuit optimization by the simulator avoided the need round to "round away" the `t` gate in the script, which will be a common occurrence.
 While "NCRP" values other than `1.0` and `0.0` are meaningful, it is highly suggested that `1.0` is used if this approximation technique is used at all.
-(Applying even a single non-Clifford gate is simply too slow for practicality, otherwise, though realize, as in our example, that user code `t` and non-Clifford phase gates will not necessarily all need to be "rounded away," anyway.)
+Applying even a single non-Clifford gate is simply too slow for practicality, otherwise.
+Realize, though, that user code `t` and non-Clifford phase gates are managed with internal circuit optimizations, such that the application of a non-Clifford phase gate often does not require the worst-case effect on fidelity, for completely ignoring the gate.
+(The gate is not immediately ignored upon method call, but rather combined with other gates to minimize the overall execution overhead and fidelity penalty.)

 ## Random circuit sampling